IEEE-CIS Fraud Detection - Detecting Fraud from Customer Transactions

-After tuning with 200 iterations in randomized search, we got a little overfitting but overall improved model with 0.9999 AUC score in the training and 0.9625 in the testing, which is quite good.
+After tuning with 200 iterations in a randomized search, we got a little overfitting but overall improved model with 0.9999 AUC score in the training and 0.9625 in the testing, which is quite good.
 Let's visualize the AUC scores in both training and testing:

 To select a threshold applied in unseen data, let's extract the testing score and visualize the trade-off between True Positive Rate/Recall and False Positive Rate with thresholds changing on the right y-axis:

 As shown above, we can select a higher threshold to gain a better True Positive Rate/Recall, or a lower threshold to gain a better False Positive Rate.
 The selection strategy is based on business needs.
-I used transaction amount as a benchmark to select while it is only one of the options.
+I used the transaction amount as a benchmark to select while it is only one of the options.

-According to the Lift Curve and Cumulative Gains Curve below we can draw the conclusions:
+According to the Lift Curve and Cumulative Gains Curve below, we can draw the conclusions:

-If we contact only 10% of transactions’ account owner then we will detect 88% of the total fraudulent.
+If we contact only 10% of the transactions’ account owner then we will detect 88% of the total fraudulent.

-Selecting decision threshold to 0.5, we got a 0.74 recall and 0.80 precision score.
+Selecting the decision threshold to 0.5, we got a 0.74 recall and 0.80 precision score.
 This indicates that the probability of our model to detect all the fraudulent transactions was 0.74 (recall) and the probability that all the detected fraudulent transactions were fraudulent is 0.80 (precision).

-Given by the feature importance of final model above, we can see that the features about Payment Card Information, address, transaction time, distance from address, Email Domain of Purchaser, and engineered features by aggregations of top features are most predictive to detect fraud.
+Given the feature importance of the final model above, we can see that the features about Payment Card Information, address, transaction time, distance from address, Email Domain of Purchaser, and engineered features by aggregations of top features are most predictive to detect fraud.

 We can also perform feature selection by removing the variables with feature importance smaller than a threshold.